 What is Celiac Disease?

-Celiac disease is an inflammatory disease that affects an estimated 3 million people in the United States, but that number could be higher.
+Celiac disease is an inflammatory bowel disease (IBD) that affects an estimated 3 million people in the United States, but that number could be higher.
 Approximately 17 percent of those who have it have been misdiagnosed with other conditions, or remain undiagnosed.
 With those who have celiac disease, time is of the essence—considering the other disorders that can be triggered by celiac disease, their condition could become worse without the proper treatments.

 Getting the right diagnosis as soon as possible is of the highest importance so that the correct course of treatment can begin.
 Your healthcare provider can work with you to discuss medications, diet, and supplementation to replace nutrients that aren’t easily absorbed by the digestive system.

 Celiac disease falls under the classification of being an autoimmune disorder.
 This means your body’s immune response (white blood cells and antibodies) attacks healthy cells rather than the infections they’re designed to attack.
 In celiac disease, these immune cells attack the digestive tract, specifically the small intestines, leading to a number of symptoms that can be very uncomfortable, or even become life-threatening.
+It can also mean that your body won’t be able to digest food and essential nutrients properly, meaning an all-natural supplement may be the only way your body gets all of the vitamins and minerals it needs.

 Celiac Disease vs. Irritable Bowel Syndrome